Brexit: Article 50 will be triggered next week

 May, who last week declared that the UK is facing a "defining moment" in its history, will visit Wales Monday as she steps up her charm offensive.

-She will hold meetings with Welsh First Minister Carwyn Jones and Brexit Secretary David Davis and is expected to also visit Scotland and Northern Ireland in due course.
+She was to hold meetings with Welsh First Minister Carwyn Jones and Brexit Secretary David Davis and was expected to also visit Scotland and Northern Ireland in due course.

 "From my first day ...
 I made clear my determination to strengthen and sustain the precious union.
 I have also been clear that as we leave the European Union I will work to deliver a deal that works for the whole of the UK," May said in a statement before the visit.